lstasi/issuetrax/doc/ARCHITECTURE.md

 This document details the technical architecture for the Issuetrax Kotlin mobile application, focusing on the implementation details that support the gesture-based PR review system and GitHub integration.

+**For detailed class-by-class documentation, see [CLASS_ARCHITECTURE.md](CLASS_ARCHITECTURE.md)** - Complete reference of all classes, their responsibilities, and relationships.

 ## Architecture Patterns

 ### Clean Architecture Implementation